IronWifi/docs/user_Guide/okta.md

 ---

-This page explains the configuration of Okta in conjunction with ironwifi.
+This page explains the configuration of Okta (SAML) in conjunction with IronWifi Captive Portal.

 1. In Okta interface, navigate to **Applications -> Applications** , and search for _IronWifi_.
 2. Once you open the _IronWifi_ application, click **Add**.